Justin Lee Slaughter. PG Dip. Humanistic Integrative Counsellor. Registered BACP

 64 Wilbury Road

-I am insured and a member of the BACP and work within the BACP's ethical framework for counselling and psychotherapy.
+I am insured and a registered counsellor with the BACP I work within the BACP's ethical framework for counselling and psychotherapy.

 What brings you to counselling?

 - You may be feeling; stressed, anxious, confused, angry, sad or lonely.
 It could be that your personal relationships are not working out as you would like them to.
 Or even that you are not feeling very good or confident about yourself.
 You may have suffered a loss or bereavement or have suicidal thoughts and self harming tendencies.

 - You may be a survivor of childhood abuse (CA) or have been in or reside in an abusive relationship.You may be feeling low in mood, depressed and wanting to make better sense of yourself and the experiences you have had or are having.

 - I also have particular experience in working with survivors of Trauma and Post Traumatic Stress Disorder (PTSD)

 - Conversely you may not be feeling vulnerable, or be affected by poor mental health and wellbeing.
 You may wish to seek a better understanding of yourself, a place to think things through,.
 To 'float' ideas around with a professional.